The French company had not previously focused on expansion into the US market, said Olivier Chlech, CEO.

 “Unlike Europe, where it was a regulatory driven change ten years ago, here it’s a market-pulled change,” he said.

-The company is in meetings with multiple groups ranging from direct inclusion in products, to research trials or work with distributors.
+The company is having meetings with multiple groups around its US expansion efforts, with it evaluating direct inclusion in products, research trials or tie-ups with distributors.

-The company is looking at opportunities in the poultry and swine production sectors along with a focus on certain aquaculture species and ruminants, he said.
+Nor Feed is looking at opportunities in the poultry and swine production sectors.
+It is also eyeing certain aquaculture species and the ruminant sector in terms of the US market push, he said.

-“Using these saponins you can target the protozoa in the rumen of the animal and you can reduce the production of methane,” he said.
-That reduction offers both an environmental benefit and improves feed efficiency, he added.
+“Using saponins you can target the protozoa in the rumen of the animal and you can reduce the production of methane,” he said.

 Research and development